Criminal history checks

 - money order made payable to the Commissioner of Police.

 Blue card screening

-You need a blue card to work with children and young people, either as a paid employee, a volunteer or a student.
+You may need a blue card to work with children and young people as a:

 When employers must check records

-Some employers and licensing and registration bodies are legally required to check your criminal record when you apply to them for a job, licence or registration.
+Some employers and licensing and registration bodies are legally permitted (with your consent) to check your criminal record when you apply for a job, licence or registration with them.
+Examples include: